axlwolf/task_manager/memory-bank/testingPatterns.md

 2. **Readability**: Tests should clearly communicate what they're testing
 3. **Reliability**: Tests should be deterministic and avoid flakiness
 4. **Coverage**: Tests should cover critical functionality and edge cases
+5. **Isolation**: Tests should be isolated from each other and from external dependencies
+6. **Consistency**: Tests should follow consistent patterns and conventions

+## Testing Strategy

+We follow a comprehensive testing strategy that includes:

+1. **Unit Tests**: Testing individual components, services, usecases, and repositories in isolation
+2. **Integration Tests**: Testing interactions between multiple components and services
+3. **End-to-End Tests**: Testing complete user flows from start to finish

+### Implementation Priority

+1. **First Phase**: Unit tests for all usecases, services, and critical components
+2. **Second Phase**: Integration tests for key user flows
+3. **Third Phase**: End-to-End tests for critical user journeys

+### Test File Organization

+- Test files should be co-located with the files they test
+- Use the `.spec.ts` suffix for test files
+- For components in the `src` directory, place tests in the same directory
+- For components in the root-level `tests` directory, mirror the src structure

 ## Component Testing

+### Overview

+Components represent the UI layer of the application and should be tested for correct rendering and interaction.
+Our testing approach for components focuses on:

+1. **Rendering**: Testing that the component renders correctly with different inputs
+2. **User Interaction**: Testing that the component responds correctly to user interactions
+3. **State Changes**: Testing that the component updates correctly when state changes
+4. **Event Emission**: Testing that the component emits expected events
+5. **Integration with Services**: Testing that the component correctly interacts with services

+### Implementation Plan

+1. **Priority Components**:

+   - `TasksListComponent`: Displays a list of tasks
+   - `TaskCardComponent`: Displays a single task
+   - `UserListComponent`: Displays a list of users
+   - `TaskDialogFormComponent`: Form for creating/editing tasks
+   - `DialogComponent`: Base dialog component

+2. **Test Scenarios for Each Component**:
+   - Initial rendering
+   - Rendering with different inputs
+   - User interactions (clicks, inputs, etc.)
+   - State changes
+   - Event emissions

 ### Setup Function Pattern